 Frequently Asked Questions (FAQ)

-Clients with extended health benefits may seek reimbursement from their insurance carrier.
-It is necessary, however, for them to pay up front first.
-The services of a psychologist are not at this time paid for by the provincial Medical Services Plan (MSP), even with the referral of a physician.
+At this time, Aegis is able to direct bill on the behalf of clients covered under Green Shield and Pacific Blue Cross only.
+Clients who have extended health benefits with other insurance companies pay up front, then seek reimbursement from their insurance carrier.
+The services of a psychologist are not paid for by the provincial Medical Services Plan (MSP), even with the referral of a physician.

 Sessions vary in length, with most between 1 and 1.5 clinical hours.
 A clinical hour is 50 minutes long.

 Aegis considers the amount of coverage that you have in your extended health plan when we recommend a course of treatment.
 The goals of treatment and number of sessions planned are adjusted accordingly.
-If problems arise that have not been foreseen, and a client does not have the means to pay once the benefits run out, Dr. Cook will assist in referring the client to a no fee or low fee agency, or in rare cases, take on the work pro bono.
+If problems arise that have not been foreseen, and a client does not have the means to pay once the benefits run out, Dr. Cook will assist in referring the client to a no fee or low fee agency.
+Dr. Cook is not able to offer services pro bono or on a sliding scale at this time.

 Dr. Cook sees a wide variety of people suffering from stress, anxiety and emotional intensity.
 Many are referred by their family physicians, friends or family members.

 In general, Dr. Cook does not work with anyone whose presenting issues fall outside the boundaries of his competence, or who pose a physical threat to his safety.
 This includes people whose primary presenting problem is drug or alcohol-related, or who have a history of assault, respectively.
 In addition, Dr. Cook is selective about working with people seeking treatment for their anxiety, and who are taking benzodiazepine (e.g., Ativan, clonazepam) medication.
 Dr. Cook does not take referrals of people who are receiving services from ICBC or WCB.

 A referral from your physician is not needed; however, Dr. Cook prefers your doctor is informed of the referral.
 In some cases the client will sign a release allowing Dr. Cook to communicate with their physician.